- Our Process

 Founded in 1865, Ithaca, NY-based Cornell University is recognized worldwide for its academic excellence and leadership.
 Currently ranked #17 by U.S. News and World Report’s “Best National Universities” and #3 among “Best Colleges for Veterans,” Cornell operates 14 colleges and schools, including the undergraduate College of Arts and Sciences and College of Agriculture and Life Sciences and several distinguished graduate schools.

 With only one location, one might think it wouldn’t be too difficult to maintain a communication network with an Avaya system.
 In Cornell’s case, this wasn’t at all true.
-Its location in rural New York made for it difficult to receive on-site support.
+Its location in rural New York made it difficult to receive on-site support.
 To make matters worse, the support it did receive was unresponsive and particularly expensive.
 For this system with more than 16,000 users, change was long overdue.

 After an exhaustive RFP process, Cornell chose Continuant, largely because Continuant offered not only remote support and field technician availability but also a large team of highly experienced Avaya engineers, all at a much more reasonable price.